zscaler/terraform-azurerm-cloud-connector-modules/examples/cc_lb/README.md

 ### Option 1 (guided):
 From the examples directory, run the zsec bash script that walks to all required inputs.
 - ./zsec destroy
-- enter "greenfield"
+- enter "brownfield"
-- enter "base_1cc"
+- enter "cc_lb"

 ### Option 2 (manual):
-From base_1cc directory execute:
+From cc_lb directory execute:
 - terraform destroy

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->